This article will help you:

 - Identify what a Motor Vehicle Report (MVR) includes

-- Be informed of areas excluded for Checkr MVR reports
+- Identify areas excluded from Checkr MVR reports

 - Determine if custom MVR filters can help reduce manual review for your business

 What is a Motor Vehicle Record (MVR) and how does it help?